BigBIueWhale/rsa_cpp/README.md

 # WIP
-This is a work in progress, wo far it's only SHA512 and it's not even tested very well.
+This is a work in progress, so far it's only SHA512 and it's not even tested very well.
 # rsa_cpp
 Simple RSA Implementation\
 Uses boost::endian and boost::multiprecision::cpp_int